The Callington Mill has been owned by two members of the Jillett Family.

-Visitors to Oatlands will be able to wander the unique Georgian streets, pause for a while and admire the many building owned by the Jillett Family, and step back in time when they inspect the working flour mill, the only one of its kind in Australia.
+Visitors to Oatlands are able to wander the unique Georgian streets, pause for a while and admire the many building owned by the Jillett Family, and step back in time when they inspect the working flour mill, the only one of its kind in Australia.

-Local bakers will bake bread from the milled wheat.
-What a temptation that will be!
+Local bakers bake bread from the milled wheat.
+What a temptation that is!

-The tourist office will be in the Mill house, there is a restaurant in the mill stables and the grounds are surrounded by stone walls.
+The tourist office was housed in the Mill house, there is a restaurant in the mill stables, and operated for 7 years, however the Mill house is now closed, and waiting for a new venture for the town.
+The grounds are surrounded by stone walls.

 Truly an experience not to miss when visiting Tasmania.